 Northeast Florida Blue Crab Fisheries Independent Monitoring (FIM)

 In 2015, the Fish and Wildlife Research institute (FWRI) Crustacean Research Program began studying blue crab spawning stock populations, with a focus on female reproductive characteristics.
 One of the four regions of focus was near the mouth of the St. Johns River, in northeast Jacksonville.
 In this region, four locations consisting of five traps were fished weekly.
 In 2019, the researchers expanded upon their initial objectives and added eight additional locations that extend south to encompass seventy miles of the St. Johns River.
-Currently, there are 9 locations, with five traps per location, monitored weekly.
+Currently, there are 9 locations, with five traps per location, monitored monthly (7 day soak time).
 The 9 trap sampling locations are divided into 3 sub-regions throughout the river; JV, JG and JR.

 Temperature, salinity, dissolved oxygen, conductivity, and depth are recorded at each location.
 Bycatch is also documented, as well as how many other blue crab traps are being fished in the immediate area, tidal stage, and moon phase.

 The data collected provides insights into shifts in sex composition over time, relationships between juvenile and adult populations, fluctuations in catch, as well as shed light on the spawning habits of females.
-With this data, FWC can better manage and understand Florida’s largest blue crab fishery.
+With these data, FWC can better manage and understand Florida’s largest blue crab fishery.

 The following tables summarize monthly blue crab catch data in the three regions.
 JV (2 locations), JG (4 locations), JR (3 locations)*.